 “We don’t consider dementia a medical issue,”

 Kate struggled to understand how this could be true.
 She explained that her father was unable to clean himself, go to the washroom, change his clothes, take his medications, or walk without assistance.
 His capacity to put together logical sentences had all but disappeared.
 He needed constant care and could not be left alone.
-Not only was her mother’s energy and mental health depleting trying to take care of her husband, but she, nor Kate, were no longer qualified to give him the care he needed.
-The only option was a memory care facility, which is costing them over $8000 per month.
+Not only was her mother’s energy and mental health depleting trying to take care of her husband, but she, nor Kate, was no longer qualified to give him the care he needed.
+The only option was a memory care facility, which cost them over $8000 per month.

 Getting The Conversation Started